ceec/enstars/readme.md

 # Versions

 2016-09-18 Version 1.1
---	Added ability to hide collections
+* Added ability to hide collections
---  Added card issue form for each card
+* Added card issue form for each card

+2016-09-24 Version 1.2
+Admin:
+* Add unupgraded lesson and dream festival skills to the database
+* Added ability to edit scout and event names and times
+* Added boy class buttons to Translation UI

+General:
+* Tied users to messages and card issues.